Injured While Working From Home? Workers Comp Eligibility

 • Did your employer require or allow you to work from home?

-If you can show how your injury was related to work being performed for your employer, then your injuries should be covered by L&I.
+If you can show that your injury was related to work performed for your employer, then L&I should cover it.

 Does It Matter if I Am Home at the Direction of my Employer?

 However, a Washington court denied coverage to a remote worker who had logged off of her work computer and was injured while walking her dog.
-The court found that by logging off she signaled to her employer that was had temporarily abandoned her employment and that her employer retained no authority over her.
+The court found that by logging off, she signaled to her employer that she had temporarily abandoned her employment and that her employer retained no authority over her.

 Whether an injury will be covered by L&I will come down to the unique facts of the case and whether the worker can prove that the injuries occurred while in the course and scope of employment.